valerieniemann/valerieniemann.github.io/_posts/2020-01-20-choosing-a-research-advisor.md

 ... means choosing a research group and topic.
 So we will handle these three simultaneous choices separately.

 ### Some background:
 #### I am a first-year graduate student.
 It is January.
-By March, I need to commit to my labor to one boss, one research group, and one area of expertise.
-As a millenial I have commitment-phobia.
-An aspiring researcher, I like to learn about things that I don't know a lot about.
+By March, I need to commit my labor to one boss, one research group, and one area of expertise.
+As a millenial I have *gamophobia*, fear of commitment.
+An aspiring researcher, I like to gather information about things I don't know a lot about.
 So here is the small collection of research I've done regarding the topic, I hope it is helpful to other current/future grad students in the same position.